Norris Cole (Coronation Street): Storylines

 Derek Wilton (Peter Baldwin) is surprised when Norris turns up; the man who gave him a lift home from the motorway service station when he missed the coach from London.
 He explains he's taken Derek's advice, left his wife and has come to stay.
-Mavis Wilton (Thelma Barlow) is put out as he keeps calling Derek "Dirk".
+Derek's wife Mavis (Thelma Barlow) is put out as he keeps calling Derek "Dirk".
 Mavis doesn't want to throw Norris out as he might do Derek's morale some good.
 Derek tells Mavis that he's sure Norris will help him in his career.

 Norris develops a reputation as a fusspot and a busybody, but his inquisitive nature sometimes works to advantage, as when he guessed that serial killer Richard Hillman (Brian Capron) was after Emily Bishop's (Eileen Derbyshire) money and wanted her dead.
 Only he and Audrey Roberts (Sue Nicholls) realised Richard's true nature, but no one believed them, and it was not until later that the full story emerged.

 Rita Sullivan (Barbara Knox) employs Tina McIntyre (Michelle Keegan) to work at The Kabin, because Norris has back problems but Norris is unhappy about this.
 Later that month, Emily discovers ladies underwear in a bin bag of Norris's.
 Instantly suspicious, Tina and Rita confront Norris and ask if he is a transvestite.
 He explains that he had won the underwear in a competition and that he has an addiction to competitions.
 Norris' friend, Mary Taylor (Patti Clare), arrives on the Street; Mary was introduced for this specific storyline as she shares Norris' obsession with entering competitions.
 Norris initially resents Mary, as she often beats him in competitions, but they quickly become close, and Mary offers Norris a ticket she has won for a Cliff Richard concert.
 Norris' fellow lodger, Jed Stone (Kenneth Cope), enjoys flirting with Mary but she only has eyes for Norris.
 When Mary and Norris win a motor home, Norris is pleased, but begins to be concerned about how far Mary wants to take their relationship.